Waterborne resins: Waterborne hybrid resins

 Many resins are available waterborne but can be hybrids or blends.
 An example would be polyurethane dispersions blended or hybridized with acrylic resins, which are commonly used in automotive paint.
 Such systems can be made by using acrylic monomers and a polyurethane dispersion which will polymerise simultaneously to give an interpenetrating polymer network, without the need for NMP as a cosolvent.
 This combines the lower cost of acrylic with the high performance of a polyurethane.
 Waterborne epoxy resins may be modified with acrylate and then further modified with side chains having many fluorine atoms on them.
 Waterborne resins are also available that use both water and renewable raw materials.
 Another example is to combine alkyd resins with acrylics to make them waterborne.
 Using hyperbranched alkyds and modifying them with acrylic monomers and using mini emulsion polymerization, suitable hybrids maybe formed.
 As well as hybridization of the resins, a combination of techniques maybe employed.
 As an example, ultraviolet curing coatings that can be electrodeposited and are waterborne hybrids of epoxy and acrylic resins maybe produced.

 Hybrid resins include among others, PUDs that are both waterborne and UV curable.
 They are being researched and many papers published.
 PUD- acrylics using epoxidized soybean oil have been produced that are UV curable.
 The structure and type of acrylate will affect the properties.
 Hybrid resins used in coatings that are vegetable based, waterborne and UV curable are considered very green and have also been investigated.
 Similarly, UV-curable waterborne fluorinated polyurethane-acrylate resins can be designed and used in coatings.
+As well as acrylic PUD hybridization, further modification with silane monomers can be undertaken.